ADD / ADHD

 The Link Between Gut Bacteria And Your Kid’s Behavior Just Got Stronger by Michael Howard

 4. My youngest son has several neurological and developmental disorders including attention issues.
-What has worked wonders for him is using 1 ounce of FrequenSea a day plus PEACEFUL.
+What has worked wonders for him is using 1 ounce of a liquid vitamin/mineral a day plus Peaceful.
 I literally have people asking me what’s wrong with my son when I don't give him his daily dose of liquid vitamins and minerals or use Peaceful.
-FOCUS is another one that works as well.
+Focus is another one that works as well.
 Another factor to consider toxins.
 My son was tested and found to have a high aluminum content in him.
 It's absorbed so easily from so many sources.
-Heavy metal poisoning mimics so many symptoms.
+Heavy metal poisoning mimics many symptoms.

 - Nikki S.